TROUBLESHOOTING & SAFETY

 Electrical Troubleshooting, Testing, Evaluation & Repairs

 2-way and 3-way switches are more complicated than people realize.
 Just look on-line at how to install them and you’ll quickly realize that it takes knowledge and experience to get it right and to make your lights work like you want them to work.
 New construction and remodels are the easiest to install switches in since the walls and ceilings are opened up, but if not, it can still be done with more time and creativity.Troubleshooting an electrical issue is where it all begins.
 With my years of experience fixing, repairing, renovating, and installing electrical systems I have successfully fixed thousands of electrical systems and it all starts with identifying what, why, and where the problem is.
 Testing, electrical knowledge, and common sense can save you money by isolating the problem, fixing the problem, and taking steps within reason to prevent the problem from happening again.
-By identifying the problem, I am able to provide you an exact explanation of what the problem is and what it will take to properly fix the it.
+By identifying the problem, we are able to provide you an exact explanation of what the problem is and what it will take to properly fix the it.

 National Electric Code (NEC) Compliance Upgrades